fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/New-AzureADUserAppRoleAssignment.md

 # New-AzureADUserAppRoleAssignment

 ## SYNOPSIS
-Assign a user to an application role.
+Assigns a user to an application role.

 ## SYNTAX